floew2/conflict-forecast-geo/README.md

 - **"One-sided violence"** (The deliberate use of armed force by the government of a state or by a formally organised group against civilians which results in at least 25 deaths in a year.)

-The conflicts data will be sused as both, predictor and response variable, respectively (because it is hypothesised that conflict histiry has an impact on future conflicts)
+The conflicts data will be used as both, predictor and response variable, respectively (because it is hypothesized that conflict history has an impact on future conflicts)

 # Predictor variables
 Eleven socio-economic variables were considered as predictor variables in this project.
-The data source is the [World Bank Open Data portal](https://data.worldbank.org ), where these data can be sourced from as *.csv files.
+The data source is the [World Bank Open Data portal](https://data.worldbank.org):

 - **arbl**:	Arable land (% of land area).
 - **wres**:	Renewable internal freshwater resources per capita (cubic meters).